rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 ### 5.33.351 Alternative rules for Date of manufacture

-<a name="5.33.351.1">5.33.351.1</a> Transcribe dates of manufacture as part of this element.
+<a name="5.33.351.1">5.33.351.1</a> Transcribe dates of manufacture in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.
 Include the day and month, if present.

-<a name="5.33.351.2">5.33.351.2</a> Transcribe words and phrases such as “in the year” and “anno” as part of this element.
-If both the place and the date of printing appear in conjunction with the phrase “printed in the year,” determine whether “printed” is to be transcribed with the place or the date according to the punctuation or typography of the source.
+<a name="5.33.351.2">5.33.351.2</a> Transcribe words and phrases such as “in the year” and “anno”.
+If both the place and the date of printing appear in conjunction with the phrase “printed in the year,” determine whether “printed” is to be transcribed with the date or elsewhere in the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) according to the punctuation or typography of the source.

 <a name="5.33.351.3">5.33.351.3</a> If the date is grammatically inseparable from information transcribed as part of another element, transcribe it within that element and supply the date in square brackets as the date of manufacture.
 If the supplied date includes a day/month, use the sequence: day, month, year.